THE STORY OF JOHN SAIOWISAKERON FIRE

 On May 1, 1899, in the village of Kana:takon, Dominion Police officers led by Lieutenant-Colonel Percy Sherwood met with Indian Agent, George Long with a plan to force the Life Chiefs to allow elections to occur, upon the threat of arrest.
 The Indian Agent spread word that he wanted the Chiefs and some other men to meet at his office about the possibility of work.

 One of the men who were asked was a Community Life Chief named Jacob Ohnehtotake Fire.
-Ohnehtotake had a younger brother, John Saiowisakeron Fire.
+Ohnehtotake had an elder brother, John Saiowisakeron Fire.
 Saiowisakeron, which translates to “The Ice That Floats By,” lived with his small family – his wife Teioshirake and their daughter, Sarah.
-Jake Ohnehtotake Fire is sometimes confused with his elder brother, John Saiowisakeron Fire.
 Friends nicknamed the two “Jake Ice” & “Jake Fire,” playing on the English translation of Saiowisakeron’s name.
+Ohnehtotake (Jake Fire) is sometimes confused with his elder brother, Saiowisakeron (Jake Ice).

 Ohnehtotake went to the Indian agent’s office, not knowing the police were waiting to arrest him and his fellow Chiefs for preventing the Indian Act elections from taking place.
 After entering the office, and noticing the officers, shouts were exchanged, and word of the ruckus spread quickly around the village.
 Saiowisakeron heard that his brother was involved, and went to the Indian agent’s office to see for himself.
 Probably startled by the large, loud Mohawk man entering the small office, Officer Sherwood fired his gun twice, killing Saiowisakeron.